Objectives and Outcomes

 Student Learning Outcomes

 Our computer science majors will be measured against the following list of student outcomes.
-Assessment and evaluation of these outcomes will occur on a yearly basis, beginning with the Class of 2011.
+Assessment and evaluation of these outcomes will occur on a biennial basis, beginning Fall 2022.